rotki/rotki/README.md

 :card_index_dividers: Pull, store and analyze history from activities of all supported platforms.
 Ability to browse and filter through all of them.

-:toolbox: Higly customizable.
+:toolbox: Highly customizable.
 UI look, main currency, language, accounting settings, editing balances, editing history. rotki is made with customization in mind.

 :receipt: Perform accounting analysis for PnL over any period of time using customized accounting settings over all recorded activities and generate PnL report.